 Weir Farm NHP is currently accepting applications for the 2023 Artist-in-Residence Program.
 The Call for Artists for the 2023 program runs from November 4, 2022 to February 1, 2023.
 Six artists will be selected competitively through a juried process for one-month long residencies to take place from May-October 2023.

 Weir Farm NHP invites applications from artists representing a wide range of perspectives, diversity, and media (e.g., painting, drawing, photography, printmaking, sculpture, mixed media).
 Graduate and doctoral students, emerging and professional artists aged 25+ at the time of application may apply.
 Applicants must be eligible to travel to and within the United States.
 Residents must provide their own transportation to and from the park, as well as any supplies, provisions, and gear for the duration of their stay.
 A weekly stipend is provided by the Weir Farm Art Alliance.
 Artists live in the park in a furnished cottage and have full access to a purpose-built Artist Studio.

 To be considered for the 2023 Weir Farm Artist-in-Residence Program, artists are welcome to submit their application HERE -CaFÉ (callforentry.org) by February 1, 2023.

 Art Programs Throughout the National Park Service

-Weir Farm National Historic Site and Saint-Gaudens National Historic Site initiated a project to better understand the current status and opportunities of National Park Service Artist-in-Residence programs.
+Weir Farm National Historical Park and Saint-Gaudens National Historic Site initiated a project to better understand the current status and opportunities of National Park Service Artist-in-Residence programs.
 Both parks are dedicated to visual artists with active Artist-in-Residence programs.